The Only Exterior Door Maintenance Checklist You’ll Ever Need

 Some door manufacturers recommend

 applying a new layer of stain and sealant over the existing finish.
-Others doors
+Other doors

 recommend buffing out the existing sealant with a steel wool pad.